Kaiser Permanente, Internal Medicine Residency Program, Oakland

 University of California, Berkeley, School of Public Health

 The Kaiser Permanente Oakland Internal Medicine Residency Program offers a combined Internal Medicine/Masters of Public Health (IM/MPH) track, in partnership with the University of California, Berkeley, School of Public Health (UC Berkeley).
-Kaiser Permanente provides the unique opportunity to study patient populations in a world class health care delivery system with a rich, longitudinal health data repository.
-Residents complete internal medicine requirements in the first three years of training at Kaiser Oakland, with an emphasis on research, epidemiologic methods and scholarly work in collaboration with mentors at Kaiser Oakland and the KP Division of Research in preparation for the PGY-4 MPH year at UC Berkeley.
-The fourth year is an academic year at the University of California, Berkeley School of Public Health where IM/MPH residents will complete an 11-month interdisciplinary Master’s in Public Health program.
+This innovative program supports in-depth pursuit of career tracks in hospital medicine, primary care, and medical specialties with a focus on public health and policy, leadership, education, and research.
+Kaiser Permanente provides the unique opportunity to study patient populations in a world-class health care delivery system with a rich, longitudinal health data repository.
+Residents complete internal medicine requirements in the first three years of training at Kaiser Oakland, with an emphasis on research, epidemiologic methods, and scholarly work in collaboration with mentors at Kaiser Oakland and the KP Division of Research in preparation for the PGY-4 MPH year at UC Berkeley.
+The fourth year is an academic year at the University of California, Berkeley School of Public Health where IM/MPH residents will complete an 11-month interdisciplinary Masters in Public Health program.
 Full salary support is provided at the PGY-4 level plus paid tuition for the MPH degree.
 This unprecedented opportunity to receive an extra postgraduate year of training along with formal public health education (and an MPH degree) has enabled residents to receive additional mentorship and the opportunity to accelerate into a broad range of career paths.
-The IM/MPH track at KP Oakland is directed by Dr. Joan Lo, Assistant Program Director for the IM Residency and GME Research Director at KP Oakland.
+The IM/MPH track at KP Oakland is directed by Dr. Joan Lo, Assistant Program Director for the IM Residency at KP Oakland.

 Our IM/MPH residents look forward to careers in: